redbadger/awesome-badger/stuartharris/wasmcloud/README.md

 }
 ```

-We'll need an entrypoint for our service:
+We'll need an entry-point for our service:

 ```rust
 fn main() {